orbitalquark/textadept-debugger/README.md

-* *`state`*: A table with four fields: `file`, `line`, `call_stack`, and `variables`. `file` and `line` indicate the debugger's current position. `call_stack` is a list of stack frames and a `pos` field whose value is the 1-based index of the current frame. `variables` is an optional map of known variables to their values.
+* *`state`*: A table with four fields: `file`, `line`, `call_stack`, and `variables`. `file` and `line` indicate the debugger's current position. `call_stack` is a list of stack frames and a `pos` field whose value is the 1-based index of the current frame. `variables` is an optional map of known variables and watches to their values.
 The debugger can choose what kind of variables make sense to put in the map.

 <a id="debugger.variables"></a>
 ### `debugger.variables`()

-Displays a dialog with variables in the current stack frame.
+Updates the buffer containing variables and watches in the current stack frame.
+Any variables/watches that have changed since the last updated are marked.

 ## Tables defined by `debugger`